 This report provides a snapshot of the health of New Zealanders through the publication of key indicators on health behaviours, health status and access to health care for both adults and children.

 This report presents the 2014/15 results from the continuous New Zealand Health Survey, with comparisons to the 2011/12 and 2006/07 surveys.

-You can download the report and data tables from the Downloads section of this page.
+You can download the report, list of indicators and data tables from the Downloads section of this page.
 Results are available by sex, age group, ethnic group and neighbourhood deprivation.

 Please use the latest and most comprehensive annual results.
 We have made minor corrections to previously published data.
 The errors that were corrected are described in the latest Methodology Report.

 - The majority of New Zealanders report being in good health.